What provisioned macaque populations in Indonesia suggest about UBI

 New Jersey (1968–1972)

 The New Jersey experiment was the first large-scale social RCT conducted outside a laboratory.
 Researchers enrolled 1,216 low-income two-parent families and randomized them to receive guaranteed income at various levels, from 50% to 125% of the poverty line (Kershaw & Fair, 1972).
 The results, released while the experiment was still running, showed almost no work reduction among men.
 To the surprise of absolutely nobody, this finding temporarily boosted Nixon's proposal.
-But later analysis revealed the full picture: husbands reduced work by 1–4 weeks per year, wives somewhat more.
+But later analysis revealed that husbands reduced work by 1–4 weeks per year, and wives somewhat more.
 The changes were real but modest, nowhere near the mass exodus from employment that critics predicted.

 Gary, Indiana (1971–1974)

-SIME/DIME: The Experiment That Ended Guaranteed Income
+SIME/DIME Ended Guaranteed Income

 The Seattle-Denver Income Maintenance Experiment was designed to be definitive.
 It enrolled 4,800 families, ran for up to 20 years for some participants, and tested the most generous benefit levels of any trial, providing up to 140% of the poverty line (Robins & Spiegelman, 1978).